Sea air, stories and sunshine: Nothin’s more fun than messin’ around on someone else’s boat, while learning history!

 There will be a complimentary continental breakfast buffet with coffee and a cash bar.

 Tickets are $50 per person.
-A VIP pass is also available for $75 which provides early boarding privileges, thank you gift and two complimentary beverage coupons for the bar (limited to beer, wine, soda and bottled water).
+A VIP pass is also available for $75 which provides early boarding privileges, thank you gift and a complimentary beverage coupon for the bar.
 Reservations are limited and available on a first come, first serve basis.

 For further information and to make reservations, please contact our HSOSC office 941-364-9076 Monday – Friday from 10a – 2p , or email us at email@example.com.